StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ## Versions

-### Version 4.0.0
+### Version 4.0.0 (under construction!)

+- Drop the heavy use of @reexport.
 - Switch to ParetoSmooth.jl
 - Switch to AxisKeys.jl for mcmc chains.
-- Switch to Makie.jl and AlgebraOfGraphics.jl.
+- Enable a switch to Makie.jl and AlgebraOfGraphics.jl by moving all graphics to StatisticalRethinkingPlots and StatisticalRethinkingMakie (in the near future).
-- Make StatisticalRethinking.jl more self sufficient (minimize dependencies in projects).
+- Setup the needed Julia environment using a project, e.g. StatisticalRethinkingStan and StatisticalRethinkingTuring.
-- Continue to 'tailor' StatisticalRethinking.jl based on the availability of StanSample, Turing.jl, etc.
+- Continue to 'tailor' StatisticalRethinking.jl and the graphics packages based on the availability of StanSample, Turing.jl, etc. using Requires.jl.

 ### Versions 3.2.1 - 3.3.4